triet521/spotify/README.md

 I will include some images to give you a better understanding about that sheet.

 6/9/2024:
-- Replace Visualize.xlsx file with Visualize.pbiz, a Power Bi file to improve visualization.
+- Replaced Visualize.xlsx file with Visualize.pbiz, a Power Bi file to improve visualization.
+- Added a image showing active dashboard in .pbiz file
+- Added new column contains album image urls in database file(2nd.csv) so I had to delete previous records.